Applying for a job

 You can prepare by taking some time to understand our values and how you can demonstrate these during your interview.
 You can find an outline of the behaviours we’re looking for on all of our job descriptions.

-You can also read some of our expected behaviours here:
+You can also read some of our expected behaviours in our leaflets (they open PDF files).

 We’ll ask you to take part in a group discussion with other applicants to assess how you work as part of a team, reach decisions and achieve the objectives outlined in a brief.